Where did October go? In a whirl of frantic activity for us.

 In the kitchen there was a rather nice, country style Godin fire which worked perfectly well but was much too powerful for the size of the room.

-In the sitting room there was something called an “insert” which looked completely out of place because this kind of fire is meant to be built into a wall.
-Hence the rather unattractive lugs at each corner.
+In the sitting room there was something called an “insert” which looked rather odd because this kind of fire is meant to be built into a wall.

-We always knew that we would replace this fire and wondered about moving the kitchen one into the living room, where it would have been much better suited for the amount of heat it produces, and getting a smaller new one for the kitchen.
+We wondered about moving the kitchen one into the living room, where it would have been handy for the amount of heat it produces, and getting a smaller new one for the kitchen.

 One down, one to go!